chochain/tensorForth/docs/v3_progress.md

 A Forth word can be seen as a nested function that process data flow, i.e. y = fn(fn-1(...(f2(f1(x))...))).
 We can use chain rule to collection derivations for forward and backward diff.

 ## Features
-  * Tensor Format
+  * Tensor Format support
     + NHWC (as in TensorFlow) supported
     + NCHW (as in PyTorch), future release
-  * CNN
+  * Neural Network Model
-    + define word as the functional (implicit sequential)
+    + words are functional (implicit sequential)
-    + words are destructive by default (i.e. input tensor updated)
+    + layers: conv2d, linear, flatten
+    + pooling: maxpool, minpool, avgpool, dropout
+    + activation: relu, sigmoid
+    + loss: ce, mse
+    + feedforward (autograd)
+    + backprop
+    + gradiant: sgd, adam

 ### CNN Application Example
 <pre>